Last Updated on September 4, 2021 by Julia Wilson

 Eighteen toes are the normal number for cats.
 Five on each front paw, four on each rear paw.
 Polydactyly is relatively common in many domestic cats, and indeed some large species of cats.

-The main polydactyl cat trait seen is dominant in action with variable expression – effects ranging from enlargement of the inside digit to extra toes on each foot or only the front feet.
-There may be other polydactyls that appear in different gene populations that are inherited differently.
+The main polydactyl cat trait is dominant in action with variable expression – effects ranging from enlargement of the inside digit to extra toes on each foot or only the front feet.
+There may be other polydactyls that appear in different gene populations that autosomal recessive.

 Polydactyly is relatively common in domestic cats, and indeed some large species of cats.
 Two breeds of cat sometimes affected are the Maine Coon and the Pixiebob.
 Breeders have worked hard to breed out polydactyly in Maine Coons and kittens with the condition are on the decline as a result.
 Polydactyly is accepted in the Pixiebob breed standard and they are allowed to be exhibited at cat shows.